|

 It can cause dryness or irritation to the skin.
 If it reaches your eyes, for some reason, it causes tearing, burning, and stinging.

+Also, avoid applying immediately after shaving, as it may cause stinging.
 Acute or systemic toxic effects can only occur if used on damaged skin, especially in children.
 (1)

 Essential oils:

 They are great, however, using undiluted essential oils on sensitive skin can irritate or burn, and you might even have an allergic reaction or a skin rash.
+If your skin is sensitive, it might be better to leave out the essential oils.

 Additionally, I wanted to mention again that you should use essential oils that are therapeutic grade.
+Find the ones that are pure, and safe to use on the skin.

 All in all, if you experience any of these adverse reactions, stop using the DIY deodorant immediately.